ccarabine/memory-game/README.md

 ![ Score board button](assets/images/uxd/testing/scoreboardbutton.PNG)

-or click on the close [x] to close the modal  which will display the last game
+or click on the close [x] to close the 'scoreboard' modal  which will display the last game

 ![ Score board modal close](assets/images/uxd/testing/scoreboardmodalclose.PNG)